Plimsoll day is dedicated to the man who made commercial sailing safer – Samuel Plimsoll. So, look to the

 How to celebrate Plimsoll Day

 What to do to celebrate Plimsoll Day?
 There are several ideas you could start with.
 You have already started to learn about Plimsoll lines and how they have made shipping safer throughout the word.
 Why not continue to learn about shipping at a local maritime museum?
-Don’t live new water and shipping ways?
+Don’t live near water and shipping ways?
 Don’t worry you can use the internet to keep learning more.
 Another way that you could celebrate the day is to support shipping by buying the goods that are brought through the waterways.

 Yep, you heard me right – go shopping!
 The more demand for goods that are delivered this way, the more opportunity there is for shipping and the crews that work to deliver those goods.
 So there you have it!
 You need to shop to help others!
 You are welcome, I’ve taken your guilt away so go have fun.
 Let your friends and family know and make it a group shopping spree.
 While you are out there learning, and having fun, remember to send a silent thank you to Samuel Plimsoll.